giuliamml/data-journal.github.io/pages/nginx-scripting.md

 ```

-`main.lua` Takes the token from the cookie in the request and checks its validity with `isvalid.lua`.
-When invalid, return the barrier page `form.html` as a response to the initial request.
-If valid, the script just returns, and the Nginx directive.
-The important thing to notice is that each request, not only the html under `http://www.theuselessweb.com/` but also every asset, will go through this validation step.
-Which is why it's so important for this step to be performant.
+`main.lua` takes the token from the cookie in the request and checks its validity with `isvalid.lua`.
+When invalid or not present, returns the barrier page `form.html` as a response to the initial request.
+If valid, the script just returns, and the Nginx directive `proxy_pass` is evaluated.
+The important thing to notice is that each request, including every asset that the html under `http://www.theuselessweb.com/` tries to request, will go through this validation at `main.lua`.
+This is why is so important for this step to be performant.

 ```
+-- main.lua

 local is_valid = require "nginx-server/lualib/isvalid"
 local cookie_name = os.getenv("COOKIE_NAME")
 local token_cookie = ngx.var["cookie_" .. cookie_name]